JoeStrout/minimicro-sysdisk/ROADMAP.md

   - ☑︎ Code editor uses a new custom font, including all special characters available in the text display.
   - ☑︎ Added customizable editor colors, via the `env.editorColors` map.
   - ☑︎ increase scroll wheel speed in code editor -- should be ~1 line/click
-  - ☐ code editor autocomplete should include any identifiers (found as parameters, and assignments in local and global scope)
+  - ~~☐ code editor autocomplete, including standard intrinsics, global APIs, and any identifiers (found as parameters, and assignments in local and global scope)~~
-  - ☐ make sure the code editor shows the unknown-character glyph for unknown chars, rather than just blank, on all platforms
+  - ☑ make sure the code editor shows the unknown-character glyph for unknown chars, rather than just blank, on all platforms
   - ☐ Correctly color parens after a line (or several lines?) continued by `and`
   - ☐ Home keypress or cmd-left: scroll all the way to the left (showing line numbers).
   - ☐ When opening different file, editor should reset to top left most position (including line-numbers) not previous position.